mrForce/dwm_configuration/README.md

 ![Alt text](http://i.giphy.com/3o85g9H2yx8msdNu12.gif)

+See how the location of the mouse pointer gets saved when you change focus with the keyboard, and is restored?

 This also includes the gapless grid layout; you can use it by pressing META-g

 This config uses the windows key as META.